 It is also about 5% longer than the E18 but again marginally thinner in width by 3mm.
 Cayin seems to have designed the dimensions of the C5 to mirror that of a cell phone rather than the more traditional matchbox proportions of other amps that look to match more with snub-nosed high-end DAPs such as Astell & Kern’s AK range.

 However, unlike the E18 and the smaller D42 from iBasso, the Cayin C5 is strictly a headphone amplifier for audio and does not have a DAC component for USB audio from cell phones.

-Therefore the Cayin C5 works in much the same way as traditional portable headphone amp utilizing an analog IC connection from either a headphone jack of your source of choice or in the case of older apple units a 30 pin to analog out.
+Therefore the Cayin C5 works in much the same way as a traditional portable headphone amp utilizing an analog IC connection from either a headphone jack of your source of choice or in the case of older apple units a 30-pin to analog out.

 It also means the front of the Cayin C5, outside of the design touches, is the same as most traditional headphone amps with a line in, a headphone jack out, and an ALPS volume potentiometer.